hzhaoc/cnn-COVID-CXR/README.md

 ## Train and Evaluate
 - In-training augmentation.
 - Due to sample inbalance, batch weights and optimization weights for COVID-19 are balanced according to setup weights from `params.yaml`.
-- For VGGNet, ResNet, you can choose to train from refresh, from downloaded pretrained model with 'torchvision', or from pretrained saved model in `./moodel/`.
+- For VGGNet, ResNet, you can choose to train from refresh, from downloaded pretrained model with `torchvision`, or from pretrained saved model in `./model/`.
 For COVID-Net, you can choose to train form refresh or from previous checkpoint.

 ## Iterations
 Two iteration of modeling and training results are currently available for ResNet.\